-In this paper, we have presented an EEG signal classification method for distinguishing wake and sleep states on driving simulation experiment.
-The proposed method adopts probabilistic principle component analysis to reduce the dimension and then uses probabilistic principle component analysis again for each state to get the posterior probability feature.
-Our method gives over 96% average accuracy with 5s time resolution for five subjects on three different frequency bands, which are β , γ , and broad band (8-30 Hz), respectively.
+In this paper, we have presented an EEG signal classification method for distinguishing wake and sleep states on driving simulation experiment, which using probabilistic principle component analysis to reduce the dimension and then using probabilistic principle component analysis again for each state to get the posterior probability feature.
+Our method gives over 96% average accuracy with 5s time resolution for five subjects on three different frequency bands, which are β (19-26 Hz), γ (38-42 Hz), and broad band (8-30 Hz), respectively.
 The accuracy is still acceptable even with 1s time resolution.

 Our method can be used as a real time classifier directly.
-After training using about 20mins length data, it can output high accuracy for high time resolution (less than 5s).
-From Fig. 4, the C_1 score varies continuously with the time in a certain extent continuous, we are seeking real-time continuous vigilance estimation methods.
+After training using about 20 minutes length data, it can output high accuracy for high time resolution (less than 5s).
+From Fig. 4, the C_1 score varies continuously with the time in a certain extent continuous, we are seeking real-time continuous vigilance estimation method.